naveed-rana/kubernetes-practice-project-setup/README.md

 ## The Ultimate Eight Kubernetes Exam Projects

-All Panacloud Developers and $10K bootcampers, once you have appeared in all four Kubernetes in Practice MCQ Exams you will be given the The Kubernetes App Development Book for review.
-Once you have reviewed the book you can appear in the following eight exam projects.

 These are the ultimate practice exam projects designed to help you prepare for the CKAD exam.
 It's a collection of sample questions around the topics in the CKAD exam curriculum.

 ## The Exam Project Preparation